 It even includes the ITS Modular Practice Lock, which provides scalable difficulty and security pins for when you want largest challenge.
 Pair the Starter Pack with the Universal Lock Pick Practice Station for the ultimate training setup.

 Lock picks for every day carry need to be small enough to fit into pockets and wallets, but still durable enough to work when you need them.
 For EDC, we always recommend the 6-piece Ti Entry Toolset!

 Manufactured with aircraft-grade titanium, these lock picks have been flattened so they’ll lie flat when taped to a credit card or stored inside a wallet using the durable vinyl sleeve.

 If six pieces is a bit much for your EDC, consider the 2-Piece Titanium Concealment Toolset.
 Featuring the same flattened profile, these picks conceal well when taped to a credit card, or store perfectly in our SPIE® Pouch!

 Whether you’re just starting out or have picked your way to becoming an expert, there are some other valuable training tools and materials you might consider.
 Practice locks help you learn the inner workings without having to risk damaging your actual locks.
 Our ITS Modular Practice Lock provides an awesome view of the internals of a pin and tumbler lock, while also allowing you to scale the difficulty to your level.

-Additionally, the Visible Cutaway Combination Lock gives a unique look into a multi-wheeled combination lock.
-For this lock, you’ll need a set of EZ Decoders, which will help you learn to bypass the lock’s internal mechanism and open it right up.
+Additionally, the Practice Combo Lock allows you to practice on a multi-wheeled combination lock.
+For this lock, you’ll need a set of Combo Lock Bypass Tools, which will help you learn to bypass the lock’s internal mechanism and open it right up.

-Along the same lines, pairing the Quick Sticks with the World’s Worst Padlock illustrates just how easy it can be to bypass some of the cheaper locks on the market.
+Along the same lines, pairing the Padlock Bypass Tools with the Practice Padlock illustrates just how easy it can be to bypass some of the cheaper locks on the market.